flora515/sarcasm-project-report/README.md

 </table>

 The fine-tuned RoBERTa model achieved an overall accuracy of 78% on the validation set, which demonstrates a robust capability in distinguishing between sarcastic and non-sarcastic Reddit comments.
-A comparison with the linear regression results suggests that the fine-tuned model performed better, increasing the accuracy by about 5%, while maintaing a balance between precision and recall.
+A comparison with the logistic regression results suggests that the fine-tuned model performed better, increasing the accuracy by about 5%, while maintaing a balance between precision and recall.
 Still, it produces a significant number of misclassifications.
 The balanced F1-scores across both classes (0.78 for both) suggest that the model performs consistently well for both sarcastic and non-sarcastic comments, without a significant bias towards one class.